 Newminster Middle School does not have to promote or teach any particular belief, view or way of life that contradicts our outlook or ethos; however, we will not promote discrimination, or accept intolerance against people or groups, on the basis of their belief, opinion or background.

 The Democratic Process

-Our student voice group play an important role in the life of the school.
-They are elected by the student body and play a key role in feeding back the thoughts and ideas of their peers.
+Our student representatives (designated for each form class) play an important role in the life of the school.
+They are elected by their respective form classes and play a key role in feeding back the thoughts and ideas of their peers.

 The Rule of Law

 Our students will encounter rules and laws throughout their entire lives.
-We want our young people to understand that whether these rules / laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.
+We want our young people to understand that whether these rules / laws govern the class, the school, the neighbourhood they live in or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our students in the understanding of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.
 Throughout the year we welcome visits from members of the wider public, including the police, local councillors and MP’s and the business community.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our pupils.

 We have created a culture so that children are in a safe environment where choices and freedoms are encouraged.
 Both in and out of lessons, we encourage students to reflect and make choices.